6 Choosing Your Future

 What is the blend of vocational vs. academic study in your degree?
 It’s good to have a mixture of theory and practice, see figure 6.2, because employers value both of them.
 (Adams 2018) However, unless you’re considering a career in research or academia (see chapter 16) it’s probably the vocational parts of your degree that will give you some of the clearest initial directions into paid employment.

 Where does your Computing degree fit on this Computer Science O'Meter?
-Are you theoretical and scientifically pure (red)?
+Are you theoretical and scientifically pure (red) (Munro 2008) ?
 Maybe you lean towards the highly vocational and applied aspects of engineering and technology (blue)?
 (Meulen 2023) Perhaps you’re a healthy balance of each?
 Computer Science O’Meter by Visual Thinkery is licensed under CC BY-SA.
 Remix by Yours Truly, make your own at remixer.visualthinkery.com

 Figure 6.2: Where does your Computing degree fit on this Computer Science O'Meter?
-Are you theoretical and scientifically pure (red)?
+Are you theoretical and scientifically pure (red) (Munro 2008) ?
 Maybe you lean towards the highly vocational and applied aspects of engineering and technology (blue)?
 (Meulen 2023) Perhaps you’re a healthy balance of each?
 Computer Science O’Meter by Visual Thinkery is licensed under CC BY-SA.
 Remix by Yours Truly, make your own at remixer.visualthinkery.com

 Those who came before me, lived through their vocations, from the past until completion, they’ll turn away no more.
 (Gilbert et al. 1983) Many computer scientists live through their vocation of software engineering, but software engineering isn’t the only vocation available to students of Computing.
 Let’s look at some of the other options so that we can broaden your computational horizons.